cdklabs/aws-secrets-github-sync/README.md

 > Updates GitHub secrets from AWS Secrets Manager.

+---

+> **Beta**: This project is under active development and is not recommended to
+> use in production environments.

 This utility reads a secret from AWS Secrets Manager and stores the keys from this secret to GitHub repository secrets.